Commanding UN TroopsBrig Sanjay Kumar Ahuja | Troop Commander | UN Mission

-Troop Commander Brig Sanjay Kumar Ahuja has 0 years & 10 months of professional experience in Commanding UN Troops.
+Troop Commander Brig Sanjay Kumar Ahuja invested 0 years & 10 months in Commanding UN Troops.
 Here is how Troop Commander Brig Sanjay Kumar Ahuja detailed Commanding UN Troops:

 United Nations Peacekeeping helps countries torn by conflict create conditions for lasting peace.
 Peacekeeping has unique strengths, including legitimacy, burden sharing, and an ability to deploy and sustain troops and police from around the globe, integrating them with civilian peacekeepers to advance multidimensional mandates.
 India has been the largest troop contributor to UN missions since its inception.
 So far India has taken part in 43 Peacekeeping missions with a total contribution exceeding 180,000 troops and a significant number of police personnel having been deployed.